Alumni award winner on a mission to challenge taboos and support women’s health

 How did your time studying in the UK influence your work, or your way of thinking?

-I came to the UK in 2006 to study for a master’s in gender and development at the University of Sussex, where I focused on empowering women in garment factories through improved sanitation.
+I came to the UK in 2006 to study for a Master’s in Gender and Development at the University of Sussex, where I focused on empowering women in garment factories through improved sanitation.
 I was greatly influenced by Professor Robert Chamber’s work on development and sanitation and I am still in touch with him and other Sussex faculty members in relation to the Ella pad initiative.
-The unique approach at Sussex was that they encouraged me to take ownership of my work.
-Rather than working as a mere employee, I was always inspired to use my own initiative when devising solutions for social problems I’d encountered.
-I am grateful to Chevening for opening the window of opportunity and awarding me the first international scholarship of my life.
+The unique approach at Sussex was that they encouraged me to take to take ownership of my work.
+Rather than working as a mere employee, I was always inspired use my own initiative when devising solutions for social problems I’d encountered.
+I am grateful to Chevening for opening the window of opportunity and awarding me the first international scholarship in my life.
 Without Chevening, it would not have been possible for me to get an MA from Sussex.

 What does it mean to you to be recognised, by the Study UK awards, as a global changemaker?

 The primary goal of Ella pad is to ensure that all women have access to sanitary towels, something that should be considered part of their fundamental human rights.
 We want to do this whilst reducing the environmental carbon footprint with appropriate green products.
-Our initial target is to reach four million garment workers who can easily make our products with the materials available to them.
-After this, we want to reach out to ten million school girls with the support of Ella Alliance members who are producing the surplus products.
-By 2021, our target is to create about 1,000 small green women entrepreneurs, who will reuse the scraps of the garment/textile sector to make sanitary napkins.
+Our initial target is to reach 4 million garment workers who can easily make our products with the materials available at their hands.
+After this, we want to reach 10 million school girls with support of Ella Alliance members who are producing the surplus products.
+By 2021, our target is to create about 1000 small green women entrepreneurs, who will reuse the scraps of the garment/textile sector to make sanitary napkins.
 We also want to scale up the project in other developing countries, where female factory workers face similar challenges.
-At the same time, we want to encourage a shift in global culture, away from plastic-based disposable sanitary napkins towards an eco-friendly, sustainable solution of reusable sanitary towels.
+At the same time, we want to encourage a shift in global culture, away from plastic-based disposable sanitary napkins towards an eco-friendly sustainable solution of reusable sanitary towels.

 To find out more about Mamunur or Ella pad, please visit their website: www.ellapad.org